HISTORY OF FASHION ILLUSTRATION

 PATTERN BOOKS OF THE HINAGATA-BON READY-TO-WEAR + THE KIMONO

 Since the 1600s, Japanese designers have explored fashion illustration in pattern books, hinagata-bon, catalogs showcasing technique, textile designs, and styles for merchants to order fabric or ready-to-wear robes.
 We look at several 17th-19th century artists and their catalogs used to stimulate fashion trends, social commentary and consumerism in Japanese modern fashion marketing.

 TEXILE DESIGN OF THE SIXTIES

-Often the hidden Heroes of fashion, textile designers collaborators with designers or designers themselves, bringing illustrations of pen and ink to life on fabric.
-We explore the men and women otherwise unknown, their influences and work.
+Often the hidden Heroes of fashion are the textile designers collaborating with designers, or designers themselves, using the human body as a moving canvas of color and pattern.
+We explore the men and women otherwise unknown, their work, influences and practice.

 TWO-DIMENSIONAL DESIGN PRINCIPLES

 As a design instructor, my goal is to relay that strong design is no mystery - it is the result of an attentive process of evaluation and refinement.

 Over a series of 6-8 weeks, students are introduced to the basic principles of design through the creation of multiple compositions - mainly in black and white ink and cut paper - exploring new ways of looking at abstraction, composition, space and line variations.
 Micro-lectures present contemporary and historical designers and artists to both inspire and direct visual energies towards these explorations and techniques.
 Class discussions and writing are vital components for understanding process, alongside critiques to discuss student’s ideas and discover new ways of seeing.